 - 1 tablespoon coconut flour

 - ¼ teaspoon salt

-- ½ cup coconut sugar, ground fine in a blender
+- ½ cup coconut sugar ground fine in a blender or food processor

 - ¼ cup organic shortening

-- 1 egg, beaten, preferably at room temperature
+- 1 large egg beaten, at room temperature

 - ½ cup non-hydrogenated palm shortening